openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 2. Requires external dependencies:
    1. Load balancer (only for bootstrap phase)
    2. Preconfigured DNS (for each deployment)
-3. Cannot use Bare Metal IPI:
-   1. Adds additional dependencies - VIPs, keepalived, mdns

 ### Goals

 * Describe an approach for installing Single Node OpenShift in a BareMetal environment for production use.
-* The implementation should require minimal changes to the OpenShift installer and the should not affect existing deployment flows.
+* The implementation should require minimal changes to the OpenShift installer, it should strive to reuse existing code and should not affect existing deployment flows.
-* Installation should result a clean Single Node OpenShift without any bootstrap leftovers.
+* Installation should result in a clean Single Node OpenShift without any bootstrap leftovers.
 * Describe an approach that can be carried out by a user manually or automated by an orchestration tool.

 ### Non-Goals